romi514/gym_trafficlight_a2c_ppo_acktr/README.md

 `--env-name` Name of the map to train the network on (default: TrafficLight-v0)\
 `--num-env-steps` Total number of environment steps combined (default: 10e7)\
 `--state-rep` State representation, full, sign, or original (default: sign)\
-`--reward-type` Reward type, partial, global, local (default: partial)\
+`--reward-type` Reward type, partial, global, local (default: partial)

 The number of updates is thus num-env-steps / num-processes / num-steps

-By default, the path where the results, model, and parameters used are saved is `./trained_models/<algo>/<timestamp>/`
+By default, the path where the results, model, and parameters used are saved is `./trained_models/<algo>/<map>/<pen_rate>/<timestamp>/`

 If you want to load an existing model, specify the path to the model in the argument `--load-path`, `best_model.pt` will be chosen or `model.pt` if it isn't present.

 ## Dynamic Penetration Adaptation

 To load a pre-existing model and see its training performance under incrementing penetration rate on one process.
-The default incrementation is linear of 3 years (3*365*3000 num-env-steps).
+The default incrementation is linear of 3 years (3285000 num-env-steps).
 Make sure to select the trained model on 0.1 penetration rate.

 ### A2C